Online conformal inference with retrospective adjustment for faster adaptation to distribution shift: Simulation Study

-For each method, we compute the average of empirical coverage and prediction interval widths over all time steps and 50 simulation replications.
-All prediction intervals are constructed to achieve the target coverage level of $1-\alpha = 0.9$. \cref{fig::synth_rep} present the results for Settings 1 and 2, respectively.
-Across all tuning strategies of ACI, the proposed RetroAdj consistently attains the target coverage level, while maintaining the shortest prediction interval width.
-In contrast, the competing methods produce overly conservative prediction intervals that are substantially wider, indicating lower statistical efficiency.
-When the distribution changes abruptly, as in Setting 1 and 2, the calibration set starts to mix samples from two entirely different distributions, invalidating the coverage.
-Remarkably, even in these challenging settings, our method achieves the target coverage and efficiency.
+\paragraph{Results} For each method, we compute the average of empirical coverage and prediction interval widths over all time steps and 50 simulation replications.
+All prediction intervals are constructed to achieve the target coverage level of $1-\alpha = 0.9$.
+In our experiments, empirical coverage is treated as the primary criterion, since the main objective of predictive inference is to attain the target coverage level.
+Prediction interval width is used as a secondary measure of statistical efficiency, and is compared mainly among methods whose coverage is close to the nominal target.
+Thus, our evaluation is not based on an unrestricted trade-off between coverage and width, but rather on a two-stage principle: validity first, efficiency second.